fiveofswords/botc-bot/README.md

 # BOTC-bot

-A bot for playing Blood on the Clocktower.
+A Discord bot for playing Blood on the Clocktower.

+## Features

+- Full game management (setup, day/night phases, voting, nominations)
+- Character ability automation and tracking
+- Player management and role assignment
+- Whisper mode and private communications
+- Traveler voting system
+- Info channel with seating order updates
+- Comprehensive testing suite with 400+ tests
+- Multiple environment support for different servers

-## config.py
+## Configuration

+The bot uses environment-specific configurations.
+You can either:

+1. Use one of the existing configs in `bot_configs/` (George.py, Leo.py, Quinn.py, TipToe.py)
-You'll want a `config.py` file in the root directory with the following variables declared
+2. Create a custom `config.py` file in the root directory with the following variables:
 ```
 # Guild ID for Game Server
 SERVER_ID = 721446589750706266 # Guild ID for Game Server